Children's services (including child protection, care for vulnerable children, early years and education)

 We face pressures and challenges to maintain appropriate provision of:

-- Fire and Rescue emergency response, Trading Standards and fire protection activities given reducing budgets and increased growth of the economy and development of housing and commercial premises.
+Fire and Rescue emergency response and Trading Standards and fire protection and prevention activities given reducing budgets and increased growth of the economy and development of housing and commercial premises.

 - Ensure that there are effective means to respond to emergencies and that resources are allocated to maximise efficiency and effectiveness.

 - Actively seek to reduce fires, road traffic collisions and other emergencies and to reduce deaths and injuries.

 - Work to achieve a safe and fair trading environment, supporting the Hertfordshire economy and helping to reduce crime.